hypercms/hyperContentAndDigitalAssetManagementServer-Core/readme.txt

 You should have received a copy of the License along with hyperCMS.

-The following technical prerequisites must be fullfilled before installing hyper Content & Digital Asset Managment Server:
+The following technical prerequisites must be fulfilled before installing the hyper Content & Digital Asset Management Server:

 On server-side:
 - Operating System: Linux, UNIX-Derivates, MS Windows